 - 1. Only Grants Officers are legally authorized to bind the Government to an agreement.
-The Government is not obligated to make any Federal award as a result of the announcement. - 2.
-Questions regarding this Funding Opportunity Announcement should be submitted no later than 08 July 2025.
+The Government is not obligated to make any Federal award as a result of the announcement. - Questions regarding this Funding Opportunity Announcement should be submitted no later than 08 July 2025 no later than 10 calendar days prior to the Application Due Date.
 Questions received after this date may not be answered. - 3.
 Responses should reference Funding Opportunity Number W911KB-25-2-0008. - 4.
 Applicants are advised to monitor Grants.gov for potential amendments to this Funding Opportunity Announcement.
 You can elect to be automatically notified by Grants.gov whenever there is a change to this opportunity.